Crematogaster: Division of labor

-Cocktail ants can be found either outdoors or indoors with great frequency in each case.
-Outdoors, they are usually arboreal, but they often live in many common areas in the wild.
-These areas are typically moist and are often dark.
-They can often be found in trees, collections of wood (like firewood), and under rocks.
-Indoors, nests have been found inside homes around electrical wires.
-These locations are often very near large food supplies and may be around other ant nests.
+As with most eusocial insects, cocktail ants tend to form castes based on labor duties.
+This division is normally behavioral, but also has a physical basis, including size or age.
+Soldiers are typically larger with a more developed metapleural gland specialized for colony defence or food acquisition.
+A worker ant is generally smaller than soldiers and queens, and its main task is to assist the queen in rearing the young.
+Workers vary in size more than soldiers.
+This considerable variation in size may have played a considerable role in the evolution of "large workers" in this genus.

 Reproduction

 As with many social ant species, in cocktail ants, a queen mates with a single male during a nuptial flight.
 During this flight, the winged queen and winged male mate, and the male dies shortly afterwards.
 The female eventually lands and removes her own wings, which she no longer needs.

 In these ant species, a variation also exists to this mating strategy.
 Large female workers exist that are smaller than winged queens, yet larger than small workers.
 They also have many anatomical features that are intermediate to small workers and the queen, including ovary size and composition, and patches.
 These females can produce unfertilized eggs that can eventually develop into males in colonies that do not have a queen.
 If these eggs are produced in a colony with a queen, the queen can devour them.
 Larvae can also devour the eggs.
 Large workers normally produce more eggs in ant colonies that are queenless.
 Large workers can be tended to by small workers in a similar manner to ant queens.